 - Indicate time and order for each item.

 - Write down names of all persons to be introduced.

 - Your chapter may choose to not hold formal meetings.
 You may meet over the phone, online, at someone’s home or in a coffee shop or restaurant.
 You may never (or very rarely) have a speaker.
 All of this is perfectly fine.

 - The meeting must be opened on time and closed on time.
 Even if there are only three members in the room, start on time.
 Starting promptly will encourage on–time attendance.
 Delayed starts usually cause delayed endings.

 - A friendly atmosphere is essential: Visitors should be cordially introduced and new members made welcome.

-- If you have a program, the speaker is treated graciously before, during, and after the meeting.
+- If you have a program, the speaker is treated graciously before, during and after the meeting.
 The speaker should be advised in advance of the meeting how much time is to be allowed (20–30 minutes) and of the adjournment time.
 Courtesy demands the speaker be allotted the full time.
 If the speaker runs over time, tactfully stop the meeting, permitting those members to leave who must; allowing those members to stay who have the time.
 In thanking the speaker, don’t try to sum up the talk.
-Thank him or her, perhaps present a certificate of appreciation (can be ordered from the ARC) and close the meeting.
+Thank him or her, perhaps present a certificate of appreciation and close the meeting.
 Some chapters give token gifts of appreciation.
-Look at the AMBUCS Store for great gift ideas.

 - Be the “guardian” of the chapter’s records – past and present – that may be needed to support claims of legal standing, longevity, contributions in the community, ownership, compliance, grant eligibility, etc. Essential records include, but are not limited to, copies of the chapter bylaws, articles of incorporation, solicitation certification, financial audit reports, and member contact information.